MQ-Modernization-demo/mq01-src/README.md

 ## Customize pipeline

-Before we can run the Tekton pipeline to build the queue manager, we need to customize the **pipelinerun** YAML using our previously defined `$GITORG` environment variable.
+Before we can run this pipeline to build the queue manager, we need to customize the **pipelinerun** YAML using our previously defined `$GITORG` environment variable.

 Let's inspect the `mq-dev-pipelinerun.yaml` YAML that runs the pipeline to build the `mq01` queue manager.

 ```bash
 cat mq-dev-pipelinerun.yaml
 ```
 which will show its YAML:
-(we've shown the relevant section)
+(we've shown only the relevant YAML sections)

 ```yaml
 apiVersion: tekton.dev/v1beta1